choopooly/lambda-kms-watcher/README.md

 You can customize the event sent by creating any other function, or updating the `trigger` one.

-Event example for an aut0-scaling event:
+Event example for an scaling up event:

 ```
 def scale_up():